transcom/mymove/docs/adr/0063-use-openapi-to-compile-api-specs.md

 - `+` We can structure our sub-folders however we want to
 - `-` Third-party tools won't be able to use our APIs the same way.
 Integrations will be challenging.
+- `-` Load testing, as it's currently set up, will no longer work
 - `-` No defined structure, so we could implement something non-standard or suboptimal
 - `-` If you're not careful, the Go types it generates can be strangely different